Chakraless/Chakraless/README.md

 ### Hi there! 👋
-# I Like to
+I like to code and stuff
- - Imagine
- - Build
- - Create
 # Working with:
  - Python
 # Learning